harendra-kumar/concise-haskell/language/14-composing-functors.rst

 Functored Continuations
 ~~~~~~~~~~~~~~~~~~~~~~~

-The next level is pure function continuations abstracted via a Functor.
+The next level is "pure function continuations" abstracted via a Functor.

 * Arrows lift the composition of functions into a functor.
 * A strong profunctor is equivalent to Arrow